khello91/my_really_cool_project/Audit.md

         revert();
 }
 ```
-[.][(I know this will not do anything but if a programmer wants to update the code in future and for any reason he did something like)]
+*(I know this will not do anything but if a programmer wants to update the code in future and for any reason he did something like:*

 ```
 if (now < _rewardEnd && _currentMined >= _maxMiningReward)